IEEE-NITK/Hiding-Images/Blog/Blog.md

 </p>

-Steganography is the practice of hiding a secret message inside of something that is not secret.
-That something which is not secret can be an image, word document or even an excel sheet.
+Steganography is the practice of hiding a secret message inside an image which acts as a carrier.
+The carrier can be an image, word document or even an excel sheet.